 How to discuss why you’re leaving a job you hate

 We recently had a candidate who, for very good reasons, hated the job they were in and had a very bad relationship with their current boss.
-This came across very clearly at interview and, unfortunately, was a big factor in why he wasn’t successful at interview stage.
+This came across very clearly at interview and, unfortunately, from the feedback we received from our client, this was a very big factor in why he wasn’t successful.

 There are various reasons why slating your current role or boss can hurt your chances at interview;

 - If your language is negative then it can lead to an assumption that you are a negative person

 - Hiring managers are looking for people that can solve problems, not moan about them

 - If you are saying negative things about your past employer/boss, will you say the same about them when you leave?

 So how do you talk about negative work experiences?

 If you cannot stand your boss/Karen in HR/the whole marketing department, you don’t have to share that at interview.
 It is unlikely that this is your only reason for leaving so focus on the other reasons instead.